 To simplify data collection, you can use online landlord management software, like RentRedi, where you can track and export payments and expenses with ease.
 RentRedi also makes sharing information with your accountant a breeze.
-Your accountant can create a team account (for free!) that allows them to see the information they need (without giving them access to information they don’t) and download your payments info to Excel, Quickbooks Online, or Quickbooks Desktop.
+Your accountant can create a team account (for free!) that allows them to see the information they need (without giving them access to information they don’t) and download your payments info to Excel or Quickbooks Online.
 Pat yourself on the back, you’re done!

 The Pros: Using an accountant is the least time consuming and energy draining option out there, and they may be able to look out for your finances in ways you might not think to.